kannanjayachandran/Full-Stack-Data-Science/Style_Guide.md

 ## Jupyter Notebooks

-- Notebooks are meant to supplement the notes (in readme files) or to showcase implementation of the concept, avoid adding large amount of theories or notes to it.
+- Notebooks are meant to supplement the notes present in readme files or to showcase implementation of the concept, hence theorems and proofs should not be included in the notebooks.

-- Name them appropriately and add them in the `notebooks` folder in the respective folder.
+- Notebooks should be grouped inside the `notebooks` folder.

 ## Markdown Style

-Using `html` in markdown is generally a bad idea, and should be avoided as far as possible, but for certain styling purposes described below it may be used.
+Using `html` in markdown is generally a bad idea, and should be avoided as far as possible, but for certain styling purposes described below it may be used (aesthetics purposes only).

 1. Centering and coloring the heading